facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/writing_layers.rst

 The following example demonstrates the steps above.
 We use the :func:`make_naive_options_factory` builder function to provide naive :class:`MappingOptions`.
+Naive options result in poor performance.
-At this time there is no notion of a default :class:`MappingOptions`.
+At this time, there is no notion of a default :class:`MappingOptions`.
 Instead one should use the autotuner to perform an evolutionary search starting from an initial :class:`MappingOptions` object and return a better :class:`MappingOptions` object for a given TC function and sizes (more on this